kavia-common/customer-service-portal-185720-185729/README.md

 ## Notes

 - Data persistence is in-memory and process-local, implemented via a thread-safe repository (RLock).
+- Attachments are stored under ./attachments in the repo root with metadata kept in-memory; all data is ephemeral and cleared when the process restarts.
+Defaults: 10MB max per file; allowed content types: image/*, text/*, application/pdf.
 - CORS is permissive for development; tighten configuration before production.